Zy-IIN/CyTrack/README.md

 ## Data Access

-Due to data size constraints, we provide:
+Due to the large size of the dataset (~25GB), we provide:

-- Sample data subset (included in this repository)
+- Sample data subset (included in this repository):\sample_data
-- Full dataset access upon request
+- Full dataset (raw data and preprocessed data, hosted on a secure server): <u>https://gofile.me/6YCsl/TciBR8E8S</u>, entry password upon request.

-Please contact: dengbohe@hkust-gz.edu.cn
+### Post-Acceptance Access

+After publication, the dataset will be publicly available.
+Detailed access instructions will be updated here.

 ------